Role of non-classicality in mediated spatial quantum correlations: Dephasing mediator's qubits in Heisenberg Picture

 We now expand the second sum on the index \( j_1 \) and use the algebraic rule of the descriptors to compute $q_{z_{1}} q_{j_1}q_{z_{1}}$.

 Now, we expand the first sum on the index \( j_1 \) and sum the equivalent terms

-Eventually, we absorb the summation and redefine the new coefficient which takes into account a factor \((2p - 1)\) when multiplied to \( q_{x} \) or \( q_{y} \).
-This new primed $\alpha$ factor now considers the effect of the phase flip on the first qubit of the mediator.
+Eventually, we absorb the four summation symbols and redefine a new coefficient $\alpha^{'}$, which takes into account a factor \((2p - 1)\) when multiplied by \( q_{x} \) or \( q_{y} \).
+This new primed coefficient now considers the effect of the phase flip on the first qubit of the mediator.